 Yikes.

-By the way, Bleach Pit, which they used to delete all these emails, started in 2008, near as we can tell, is one of the few, if not only, companies that allows the deletion of software to be downloaded anonymously, no registration, no fees.
+By the way, Bleach Pit, which they used to delete all these emails, started in 2008, near as we can tell, was one of the few, if not only, companies that allows the deletion of software to be downloaded anonymously, no registration, no fees.

 That's pretty interesting.